MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 where $s_2 = (4-4^{1/3})^{-1}$.
 In general, arbitrarily high-order formulas can be similarly constructed; however, the costs incurred from using more complex integrators often outweigh the benefits beyond fourth order for most practical problems.

-In order to make the above strategies work, you need to have a method for simulating a wide class of $e^{-iH_j t}$.
+In order to make these strategies work, you need to have a method for simulating a wide class of $e^{-iH_j t}$.
 The simplest family of Hamiltonians, and arguably most useful, that you could use here are Pauli operators.
 Pauli operators can be easily simulated because they can be diagonalized using Clifford operations (which are standard gates in quantum computing).
 Further, once they've been diagonalized, their eigenvalues can be found by computing the parity of the qubits on which they act.